-- Transparency Project decisions are made in an open and transparent way.
-Key decisions are presented GeoServer Improvement Proposals (GSIP), discussed in public.
+Transparency Project decisions are made in an open and transparent way.
+Key decisions are presented in GeoServer Improvement Proposals (GSIP), discussed in public.
 When a decision is made it is clear as to why it was made.

-- Open Proposals are presented on the GeoServer wiki - and anyone can write a proposal (no commit access required).
+Open Proposals are presented on the GeoServer wiki - and anyone can write a proposal (no commit access required).

-- Balance Every member of the community is welcome to participate.
+Balance Every member of the community is welcome to participate.
 Project decisions are discussed in public by the community as a whole.
 Decisions are made by a project steering committee and not subject to the whims of any single developer or organizations.

-During the development cycle community members propose new features and improvements to be included in the release.
+During the development cycle community members propose new features and improvements to be included in the next release.
 The following are the prerequisites for proposing a new feature:

-- The feature has a sponsor.
+The feature has a sponsor.
 This means either a developer willing to carry out the work or a customer who is paying for it.

 The determining factor for what release a feature should be included in is based on the estimate of the time to implement the feature, and the current Release cycle.
-The release cycle includes a “feature freeze” where new features are delayed while stabilize master and cut a new release candidate.

 GeoServer follows a time-boxed release model, this allows new features to be developed for the project with a set expectation of when a feature will be available for use.